freeipa/freeipa.github.io/_sources/Contribute.rst

 How To Start
 ~~~~~~~~~~~~

-The FreeIPA project uses the `Pagure ticketing
+The FreeIPA project uses the `Codeberg ticketing
-system <https://pagure.io/freeipa/>`__ to keep track of work being done.
+system <https://codeberg.org/freeipa/freeipa>`__ to keep track of work being done.
 If you want to contribute check out if there are interesting tickets in
 the pipeline (or file your own).